my1396/R-Notes/docs/0103-RStudio-VSCode.md

 ### Work with Rmd

-You can edit Rmd with either of the two Language Mode:
+You can edit Rmd with either of the two Language Modes:

 - `R Markdown`: there is a knit button to provide preview but no live preview.